PhilippMolitor/nextcloud-portable/README.md

 - **backup**: creates a backup of all data including the `git` history, and saves it to `./backups/<timestamp>.tar.gz`, excluding the `./backups` directory.
-The backup file is able to run the services anywhere in case of desaster recovery, as every needed component is included.
+The backup file is able to run the services anywhere in case of disaster recovery, as every needed component is included.
+- **maintenance**: This runs certain database cleanup / improvement routines:
+  - db:convert-filecache-bigint
+  - db:convert-mysql-charset
+  - db:add-missing-indices
-- **clean**: WARNING: this make target first stops all services, and then **removes any persistent data and backups!**.
+- **clean**: WARNING: this make target first stops all services, and then **removes any persistent data and also all backups!**.
 This means all your data inside Nextcloud, and also all backups are gone afterwards.
 This target is only meant for quickly resetting a dummy instance to test out new features.
 ## Credits
 Authors:
 * Philipp Molitor <[https://phils-lab.io](https://phils-lab.io)>